metasfresh/metasfresh-documentation/_webui_collection/EN/Create_automatic_phone_call_schedules.md

 ## Steps
 1. Open "Phone Call Schema" from the [menu](Menu).
 1. From the [list view](ViewModes), [select](RecordSelection) the [phone call schema](Add_phone_call_schema) you want to use for creating a phone call schedule.
-1. [Start the action](StartAction) "Create Phone Call Schedules ".
+1. [Start the action](StartAction) "Create Phone Call Schedules".
 An overlay window opens up.
  >**Note:** You will also find this action in the actions menu in the detailed view of an entry.

 1. Set a **Date from** and a **Date To** in order to specify the period for which the schedules shall be created.